huoxudong125/HQF.Tutorial.WebAPI.Indentity2/Readme.md

 ```

-Decode Json Token using [JWT.io ](http://jwt.io/)  you will notice that this token contains claim of type “Role�?as the below:
+Decode Json Token using [JWT.io ](http://jwt.io/)  you will notice that this token contains claim of type “Role as the below:
 ```
 {
   "nameid": "29e21f3d-08e0-49b5-b523-3d68cf623fd5",